Save £250 on 2021 departures

 View more climate information & imperial units

 Morning visit to two of Beijing's classic sites: Tiananmen Square and the adjacent Forbidden City, former home of Ming and Qing emperors.
-In the afternoon, take a stroll through the historic Liulichang district and nearby hutongs (narrows streets).
+In the afternoon, visit the Lama Temple.
 (B)

 Drive north from the city to the Great Wall at Jinshanling, a quiet and dramatic section of the wall where you can go on walks between the watchtowers.
 (B, L)